sudarshan-koirala/langchain-openai-chainlit/README.md

 # langchain-openai-chainlit
-Chat with your documents (pdf, csv, text) using Openai model, LangChain and Chainlit
+Chat with your documents (pdf, csv, text) using Openai model, LangChain and Chainlit.
+In these examples, we’re going to build an chatbot QA app.
+We’ll learn how to:

+- Upload a document
+- Create vector embeddings from a file
+- Create a chatbot app with the ability to display sources used to generate an answer

 ### Chat with your documents 🚀
 - [OpenAI model](https://platform.openai.com/docs/models) as Large Language model